Trust by Design.

 Operational Readiness

-These guarantees remain valid even under partial system compromise.
+Guarantees valid under partial system compromise

 Security Overview (PDF)